 John 6:66-69 From that time many of his disciples went back, and walked no more with him.
 Then said Jesus unto the twelve, Will you also go away?
 Then Simon Peter answered him, Lord, to whom shall we go? you have the words of eternal life.
 And we believe and are sure that you are the Christ, the Son of the living God.

 They were listening to a far greater extent than those who went away were, and they were willing to walk with Him.
 They believed what He said.
-Okay now.
 The reason this is important to you and me, is not only the direct application to the subject there in chapter 6, but in the course of this sermon that it is only from God's word that we can come to know who is regulating affairs on the earth and the truth about what to believe.
 "The words that I speak unto you, they are spirit, and they are life."